istamosh/refresh-repo/README.md

 - git status                                              = check the git status
 - git commit -m "title desc."                             = commit staging area with the title message
 - git commit -m "title desc." -m "desc."                  = same as above with extended description (optional)
+- git commit -am "<message>"                              = "git add ." + "git commit -m" shortcut (doesn't work if there are any file with A and U tag on Visual Studio)
+- git commit --amend -m "<commit msg>"                    = Edit the typo of latest commit message
+- git commit --amend --no-edit                            = Update the latest commit to include unstaged files that were left behind with no changes of commit message
 - git push origin master                                  = pushes changes/commit from local repo into "master" branch using origin link from the start
 - git push origin --delete <branchname>                   = delete a remote branch
+- git push origin <branch> --force                        = this will overwrite all states in remote to be synced with yours, use this ONLY if there are no other remote push other than yours
 - git init                                                = initialize a git repo on local directory if it isn't already there
 - git remote add origin <https/ssh address>               = add origin address for fetching or pushing
 - git remote -v                                           = view remote address